danielmunicio/mpc-long-horizon-dynamics/README.md

 ```
 python eval.py
 ```
+**Note:** The evaluation script uses the best-trained model to assess performance on various test trajectories, reporting the velocity error for the velocity predictor and the quaternion error for the attitude predictor.

 ## License
 Please be aware that this code was originally implemented for research purposes and may be subject to changes and any fitness for a particular purpose is disclaimed.
 To inquire about commercial licenses, please contact Pratyaksh Prabhav Rao (pr2257@nyu.edu), Alessandro Saviolo (alessandro.saviolo@nyu.edu), and Prof. Giuseppe Loianno (loiannog@nyu.edu).